Backups are stored in repositories, so before you can create your first snapshots you need to create a destination repository that will host them.

 performing deduplication to avoid storing redundant data:

-the second and third pushes are much faster and do not cause the repository to grow much as they only record structure and metadata informations.
+the second and third backups are much faster and do not cause the repository to grow much as they only record structure and metadata information.

-The snapshots are completely independant, it is possible to delete the first one without affecting the two others even though they relied on the same deduplicated data.
+The snapshots are completely independent, it is possible to delete the first one without affecting the two others even though they relied on the same deduplicated data.

 The content of a repository can be listed with ls